 SAS Test and Quiz Request Policy

-All test and quiz requests must be submitted 1 week prior to each scheduled test and/or quiz to allow adequate time for processing and scheduling an appointment with a SAS test proctor.
+All test and quiz requests must be submitted 5 school days prior to each scheduled test and/or quiz to allow adequate time for processing and scheduling an appointment with a SAS test proctor.

-Failure to notify the SAS testing accommodations office 1 week prior in advance may result in the student needing to take the test and/or quiz in the classroom with the rest of class.
+Failure to notify the SAS testing accommodations office 5 school days prior in advance may result in the student needing to take the test and/or quiz in the classroom with the rest of class.

 There are several reasons that a student might submit a late request including that the instructor has not informed the student in adequate time to meet the deadline.
 Most instructors outline the dates of tests on their syllabus, therein allowing the student to submit requests for testing accommodations in advance.
 This is the recommended practice.

-If a student submits a test or quiz request less than 1 week in advance:
+If a student submits a test or quiz request less than 5 school days in advance:

-- When a student submits a request with less than one week notice, the request is considered late.
+- When a student submits a request with less than 5 school days notice, the request is considered late.
 The SAS testing accommodations office follow the protocol for late request that includes a number of steps.
 For example (in no particular order as each circumstance is different):

 - The student is told that his/her request may not be processed based on the late notice.
 If this is the first time the student submits a late request, the student is warned of the consequences of submitting late requests.
 The SAS office will process the request and work with the instructor to ensure that the student is able to be provided the accommodation.

 - If the student continues to submit late requests, the student will be referred to the SAS Director.
 The Director will work individually with the student to find out the reasons why he/she is consistently late and may make referral to the SAS counselor.